darshand15/Elastic_Work_Stealing_Scheduler/README.md

 * The C++ [parlaylib](https://github.com/cmuparlay/parlaylib/tree/master) library was used for performing all our experiments and investigations of a high-performance elastic work-stealing scheduler.
 As part of this investigation, various modifications were made to ```scheduler.h``` (contained in ```./include/parlay/```) using different concepts as follows:
     * A worker thread can be said to be in one of 3 different states, namely, Working, Stealing and Sleeping.
     * The transitions between these 3 states can be summarized as follows:
     Working <=> Stealing <=> Sleeping
-    * Working state is the initial state for worker 0.
+    * The Working state is the initial state for worker 0.
-    * Stealing state is the initial state for all workers except worker 0.
+    * The Stealing state is the initial state for all workers except worker 0.
     * The general behaviour for these workers is to transition to the stealing state when they have no jobs on their local queue.
     * Under the stealing state, the workers might perform multiple unsuccesful steals, interleaved with sleeping before there is a successful steal attempt.
 The experiments performed as part of this research project intend to comprehensively identify this non-working duration (unsuccessful steals interleaved with sleep before a successful steal attempt) and explore if they can instead be modified to durations where the worker/processor is put to sleep to maximize energy savings.
     * The different states and transitions have been encoded into the scheduler and continuously tracked.